 **2018 Al‑Anon Family Group Membership Survey

-The opinions expressed in the video were strictly those of the individual who expressed them.
+The opinions expressed here were strictly those of the person who gave them.

 another symptom of an alcohol-use disorder on the family